-- Especially with NGS techniques, you'll be crossing the line into BigData. - BigData is somewhat 'dangerous' due to its bigness. - Think before you start.
-You can't predict everything, but you can predict a lot of things. - We will be discussing BigData in a separate section.
+- Especially with NGS techniques, you'll be crossing the line into BIG DATA. - Big Data is somewhat dangerous due to its bigness. - Think before you start.
+You can't predict everything, but you can predict a lot of things.

 NO BACKUPS